 An increasing concern and issue with the use of active transportation facilities by community members is crime and safety.
 As mentioned in the Bus Transit Network and Service section, the increase in homelessness occurring throughout California is affecting the BCAG region as well.
 Bike and pedestrian facilities can be perceived as unsafe by community members when encampments are set up on these facilities, or they are frequented by unsheltered individuals.

 BCAG member jurisdictions continue to work with a variety of organizations to make progress on this issue, but additional State support is likely needed to improve these conditions and maximize the use of these facilities.
 BCAG has limited abilities to address these issues but will seek to coordinate with member jurisdictions and the State where possible to seek further solutions.
 Without improvement, these conditions could prevent active transportation use from being maximized in the region.

+While BCAG has limited authority to impose or enforce rules for the appropriate use of active transportation facilities in each jurisdiction, BCAG can provide planning assistance and help secure funding for new infrastructure, like lighting, to improve safety conditions along bike and pedestrian trails.
+Objective 4.5 in Table 2-12 directs BCAG to work with local agencies and the State to address safety issues along the region’s active transportation network.

 Improving Transit Access—First- and Last-Mile Connections